Barium ferrite: Speaker magnets

 Barium ferrite is a common material for speaker magnets.
 The materials can be formed into almost any shape and size using a process called sintering, whereby powdered barium ferrite is pressed into a mold, and then heated until it fuses together.
 The barium ferrite turns into a solid block while still retaining its magnetic properties.
 The magnets have an excellent resistance to demagnetization, allowing them to still be useful in speaker units over a long period of time.

-Tape Data Storage Media
+Tape data storage media

 Barium ferrite is used for enterprise level and commodity linear tape-open (LTO) tape storage media.
 Because of its high density, barium ferrite has led to data capacity improvements in both enterprise and LTO tapes over prior metal particle (MP) media technology.

 Developments in the field have also resulted in the reduction of the size of Ba-Fe particles to about 20 nm.
 This contrasts with metal particle technology, which has problems shrinking the particles past 100 nm.
 Barium ferrite has better packing properties than most other metal particles because of the distinctive shape of the particles.
 This leads to better control over magnetic orientation and improved signal-to-noise characteristics.